Construction project time management: 3 tips for faster implementation September 25, 2019 – Posted in: Blog

 An example is an air mover.
 As you know, one of the most tedious and time-consuming tasks in home remodeling is painting.
 It’s one of the most commonly requested services from home improvement contractors and nearly every renovation work would include some painting tasks.
 Without tools like air movers, you could be spending so much time waiting for the paint to dry before adding the second coat or transitioning to another task.
 Note that after repainting a room, you can’t do other things like install cabinets and fixtures or repair the floor as the tiniest of dust can ruin the freshly applied wall paint.

-Besides applying paint, you put a considerable amount of time with the prep work, which includes sanding the walls, removing dust, taking out furniture (or covering them), covering fixtures, doorknobs, windows, and switches with plastic sheeting or tape, etc. Thus, being able to reduce the drying time can help a lot.
+Besides applying paint, you put a considerable amount of time with the prep work, which includes sanding the walls, removing dust, taking out furniture (or covering them), covering fixtures, doorknobs, windows, and switches with plastic sheeting or tape, etc. Thus, being able to reduce the drying time can a lot.

 Air movers are high-power blowers that are widely used for drying applications.
 They work wonders in drying corners, wall molding, under fixtures, and other areas that would usually dry last because of insufficient ventilation.
 These tools have many other uses in construction.
 For instance, they can be used to blow debris, dust, and dirt from an area, speed up the drying process of carpets and floors and remove harmful fumes.